-Perl 6: Is a language specification with a test suite.

-Implementations that pass the specification test suite are considered Perl 6.

-Rakudo: Is a compiler for Perl 6.

-Rakudobrew: Is an installation manager for Rakudo.

-Panda: Is a Perl 6 module installer.

-Rakudo Star: Is a bundle that includes Rakudo, Panda, a collection Perl 6 modules and documentation.
+- Perl 6: Is a language specification with a test suite.
+Implementations that pass the specification test suite are considered Perl 6. - Rakudo: Is a compiler for Perl 6. - Rakudobrew: Is an installation manager for Rakudo. - Zef: Is a Perl 6 module installer. - Rakudo Star: Is a bundle that includes Rakudo, Zef, a collection of Perl 6 modules, and documentation.